Get Started

 2. Delete CHANGELOG.md.
 A new one will be created automatically when Release Please Action runs next.

-3. Create a .env file for local environment variables.
+3. Duplicate .env.example and rename it to .env for local environment variables.
 It has already been added to .gitignore and won't be committed.

-1. Update the title, keywords and description tags in /src/index.html.
+2. Update the title, keywords and description tags in index.html.

-4. Replace Jet icons and logo with your own in /public/. https://realfavicongenerator.net is a great tool to generate icons from a single icon file.
+5. Replace Jet icons and logo with your own in public/. https://realfavicongenerator.net/ is a great tool to generate icons from a single icon file.

-6. Update sitemap.xml to include all routes of your app.
+7. Update sitemap-main.xml to include all routes of your app.
 Submit it to various crawlers (Bing, Google, Yandex, etc.) when your app is ready.
-Update robots.txt to exclude routes from being indexed.
+Update robots.txt if required.

-7. Integrate with an analytics service.
-Update the Content Security Policy rules in /src/index.html accordingly.
+8. Integrate with an analytics service.
+Update the Content Security Policy rules in index.html accordingly.

 Last updated